Investor Relations

 Human-made disasters (e.g., fires, labor disputes, facility accidents) and outbreaks of infectious disease occurred at the Group’s business sites could disrupt operations and adversely affect its business performance and financial condition.
 In particular, pandemics with high transmission rates and significant health risks may result in operational limitations and additional costs, further affecting performance.

 The Group has established a robust business continuity plan (BCP) to address potential large-scale natural disasters, such as typhoons and earthquakes.
-Emergency-use facilities and essential supply stockpiles are maintained at business sites and for medical institution customers.
+Emergency-use facilities and essential supply stockpiles are maintained at our business sites.

-In alignment with the recommendations of the Task Force on Climate-related Financial Disclosure (TCFD), the Group analyzes climate-related risks and chances, integrates findings into strategy, and publicly disclose progress toward achieving carbon neutrality by 2050.
+In alignment with the recommendations of the Task Force on Climate-related Financial Disclosure (TCFD), the Group analyzes climate-related risks and opportunities, integrates findings into strategy, and publicly discloses progress toward achieving carbon neutrality by 2050.

 However, if natural disasters or other climate-related damage intensify, they could adversely affect the Group's performance and financial condition.
 Furthermore, if environmental regulations, such as those governing greenhouse gas emissions, become stricter than expected, the Group’s operation may face additional challenges.